Abbas urges UN to suspend Israel during first commemoration of 1948 flight of the Palestinians

 The fate of these refugees and their descendants — estimated at over 5 million across the Middle East — remains a major disputed issue in the Arab-Israeli conflict.
 Israel rejects demands for a mass return of refugees to long-lost homes, saying it would threaten the country’s Jewish character.

-Abbas specifically blamed Britain, as Palestine's ruler before the 1947 partition, and the United States, Israel’s most important ally, for the flight of the Palestinians.
+Abbas specifically blamed Britain, as Palestine’s ruler before the 1947 partition, and the United States, Israel’s most important ally, for the flight of the Palestinians, saying they “bear political and ethical responsibility” for evicting Palestinians and implanting Israel “in our historic homeland.”

+“And Israel would not have continued its hostility and aggression without the support it receives from these two countries,” he said.

+Abbas strongly criticized Israel for calling itself the only democracy in the Middle East, saying “it is the only state in the world that occupies another people.”
+And he rejected Israel's insistence that it “made the desert bloom,” saying Palestine pre-1947 was “very civilized,” green, with lakes and rivers, and exported oranges to Europe.

-He said the most important right Palestinians are demanding now is self-determination based on June 1967 borders.
+The Palestinian leader said the most important right Palestinians are demanding now is self-determination and an independent state based on June 1967 borders.
 He reiterated that the Palestinians have agreed to accept 22% of the 1947 territory as part of a two-state solution to the decades-old Israeli-Palestinian conflict, not the 44% they were given in the partition.

+But he said the two-state solution is being destroyed, pointing to Israeli ministers “publicly calling for another nakba against the Palestinians” and Israelis calling for the killing of Palestinians, insisting defiantly that the Palestinians will never leave or give up East Jerusalem, which they want as their capital.

-He said Israel should recognize and apologize for the Nakba and pay compensation to the refugees and for land it now occupies.
-And he said that if these root causes are not addressed, the Palestinians will continue to pursue legal action, especially at the International Criminal Court, which was greeted by loud applause from the large audience in a U.N. conference room.
+He said Israel should recognize and apologize for the Nakba, which has created the world's longest refugee crisis, and pay compensation to the refugees and for land it now occupies.
+And he said that if these root causes are not addressed, the Palestinians will continue to pursue its rights and take legal action, especially at the International Criminal Court, which was greeted by loud applause from the large audience in a U.N. conference room.

 Israel has remained defiant.